Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum in the

-The detailed analysis of Higgs vacuum within the \sm has of course been carried out before us~\cite{Buttazzo:2013uya,Espinosa:2015kwx}.
+The detailed analysis of the Higgs vacuum within the \sm has been carried out in~\cite{Isidori:2001bm,EliasMiro:2011aa,Bezrukov:2012sa,Degrassi:2012ry,Masina:2012tz,Buttazzo:2013uya}.
 For completeness here we revisit this analysis.
-This serves us to calibrate our Renormalization Group (RG) analysis against known results.
-Although for the \sm case there are some partial 3-loop results in dedicated studies\cite{Buttazzo:2013uya} here we perform the RG analysis at the two-loop level.
-We perform our analysis in the $\overline{MS}$ scheme, taking the parameter values at low scale as the input values~\cite{Tanabashi:2018oca}.
-In particular, the Higgs pole mass is taken as the current best fit value of $m_H = 125.18\pm 0.16$ GeV, the pole mass of top quark is taken as $m_t = 173\pm 0.4$ GeV and the strong coupling constant $\alpha_{s}(M_{Z})=0.1184\pm 0.0007$.
-Using these experimental values, we adopt the ``On-Shell'' renormalization scheme (OS) to directly express the renormalized parameters in terms of the physical observables and then relate the OS parameters to the $\overline{MS}$ parameters in a way similar to \cite{Buttazzo:2013uya}.
+This serves us to calibrate our Renormalization Group analysis against known results.
+Although in dedicated \sm studies there are some partial 3-loop results~\cite{Buttazzo:2013uya}, to compare the seesaw and \sm results it will suffice for us to stay at the two-loop level.
+In our analysis we adopt the $\overline{MS}$ scheme, taking the parameter values at low scale as the input values~\cite{Tanabashi:2018oca}.
+In particular, the Higgs pole mass is taken as the current best fit value of $m_H = 125.18\pm 0.16$ GeV, the top quark pole mass is taken as $m_t = 173\pm 0.4$ GeV and the strong coupling constant $\alpha_{s}(M_{Z})=0.1184\pm 0.0007$.
+Using these experimental values, we adopt the ``On-Shell'' renormalization scheme in order to express the renormalized parameters directly in terms of the physical observables and then relate the on-shell parameters to the $\overline{MS}$ parameters in a way similar to \cite{Buttazzo:2013uya}.
 In Table.~\ref{input parameter} we list the $\overline{MS}$ input values of the relevant parameters at the top mass $m_t$ scale.

-Taking the initial $\overline{MS}$ values of Table. \ref{input parameter} as input values, we then RG-evolve the \sm parameters to higher scales as shown in Fig. \ref{RG-SM-Running}.
+Taking the initial $\overline{MS}$ values of Table.~\ref{input parameter} as input values, we then RGEs-evolve the \sm parameters to higher scales as shown in Fig.~\ref{RG-SM-Running}.

-Our two-loop results are in good agreement with earlier results up to very small differences due to higher loops and updated initial values compared to the earlier papers.
-The latter are mainly due to the increased precision of the experimental numbers which has now become available.
-We stress that an in-depth reanalysis of the \sm Higgs is not the main goal of our paper, hence we will not carry out a sensitivity analysis of Higgs vacuum stability and its dependence on the input parameter errors.
-In fact, in the seesaw scenarios of interest to us, such tiny effects are negligible when compared to the effects of the new Yukawa couplings.
+Taking into account the updated input parameter values, our two-loop results are in good agreement with earlier ones.
+Tiny differences arise mainly due to the increased current precision of the experimental numbers.
+We stress that an in-depth reanalysis of the \sm Higgs is not the goal of our paper, but rather the comparison of \sm and seesaw scenarios.
+Hence, we refrain from performing a sensitivity analysis of Higgs vacuum stability and its dependence on the input parameter errors.
+Indeed, in the seesaw scenarios of interest to us, such tiny effects are negligible when compared to the effects of the new Yukawa couplings.